Parsl/parsl/docs/devguide/design.rst

 The following text is not well structured, and is mostly a brain dump that needs to be organized.
 Moving from swift to an established language (python) came with it's own tradeoffs.
 We get the backing of a rich and very well known language to handle the language aspects as well as the libraries.
-However, we lose the parallel evaluation of every statement in a statement.
+However, we lose the parallel evaluation of every statement in a script.
 The thesis is that what we lose is minimal and will not affect 95% of our workflows.
 This is not yet substanciated.

 Parallel Evaluation